-25 % off—HOLIDAY SALEThe 2018 edition of the Complete Book of Tae Kwon Do Forms is now on sale!
+25 % off—NEW YEAR'S SALEThe 2018 edition of the Complete Book of Tae Kwon Do Forms is now on sale!
 Covers all the "Chang Hon" forms plus three Tang Soo Do patterns, plus history on American Tae Kwon Do and more.
 Purchase the book now and receive the "basic" version of the smartphone APP which contains the first five patterns plus bunkai (applications).
 The "premium" version is available on the Apple and Android app stores.

 WELCOME TO THE AKATO